Nesticle Emulator turned 20 April 3rd, 2017.

-It’s hard to believe that one of the best Emulators growing up has already turned the ripe ole age of 20.
+It’s hard to believe that one of the best Emulators growing up has already turned the ripe old age of 20.
 Nesticle was a huge part of my childhood growing up!

 Luckily I had an older family member that was really great with computers and he showed me the way.
 While I probably saw Nesticle in 1997 I didn’t get a computer until 1998 or 1999 I don’t really remember.
 School had tons of computers though and my mom’s work so I always had access to a computer.
 Which probably drove my relentless computer nerdiness that I am today I’ve always been surrounded by computers for the most part.

 Thanks, Nesticle and Bloodlust software if it wasn’t for them, it’s untelling what I would’ve been doing.
-Maybe I would’ve actually finished my homework instead of playing Mario III I don’t know.
+Maybe I would’ve actually finished my homework instead of playing Super Mario Bros.
+III on my school computer.